thorntail-examples/booster-release-scripts/HOWTO_RELEASE.md

 ## Update master with the next development version

-Remember, you are still on a branch, let's move back to `master`
+Remember, you are still on a branch, let's move back to `master`:

 ```
-./each.sh "git checkout master"
+./each.sh <FLAG> "git checkout master"
 ```

-You may also cleanup the release meta data
+You may also cleanup the release metadata:

 ```
-./each.sh "git clean -fd"
+./each.sh <FLAG> "git clean -fd"
 ```

 ### Update to the next dev version

 ```
-./each.sh " ../next_dev_version.sh <FLAG>"
+./each.sh <FLAG> " ../next_dev_version.sh <FLAG>"
 ```

 If all looks good, you can push the changes:

 ```
-./each.sh "git push upstream master"
+./each.sh <FLAG> "git push upstream master"
 ```